-A. To Be a God for a Day: The Committee that Determines Good and Evil grading system.
-In most every case, the character committee or Board of Bar Examiners is comprised only of lawyers.
-In fact, "[1]ess than one quarter of all states allow for limited lay membership on such boards."
-In those states allowing lay participation in the screening process, laypersons generally represent a small minority of the total board and are generally chosen by members of the profession.
-This promotion of a "professional image standard" reinforces "the beliefs that members of a profession hold toward that profession: what it is; what it should be; and what it should not be."
-The oversight of moral fitness is pretty much managed exclusively by members of the legal profession.
+A. To Be a God for a Day: The Committee that Determines Good and Evil

+While the standard Bar exam is grounded in objectivity, the moral character requirement is not based on a score or a percentile; rather, a character committee or a Board of Bar Examiners determines whether or not an applicant demonstrates good moral character without using a grading system.
+162 In most every case, the character committee or Board of Bar Examiners is comprised only of lawyers.
+163 In fact, "[I]ess than one quarter of all states allow for limited lay membership on such boards."
+164 In those states allowing lay participation in the screening process, laypersons generally represent a small minority of the total board and are generally chosen by members of the profession.
+165 This promotion of a "professional image standard" reinforces "the beliefs that members of a profession hold toward that profession: what it is; what it should be; and what it should not be."
+166 The oversight of moral fitness is pretty much managed exclusively by members of the legal profession.